HenHus/Husmorph/README.md

 *This has to be done after the tool is downloaded, and the terminal needs to be opened at the same path as the tool.*

-To open the graphical user interface, just run the Main.py file.
+To open the graphical user interface, just run the Husmorph.py file.
 This could be done in different ways.
 One way is to open the whole folder in [VS code](https://code.visualstudio.com) (similar to R studio) and run the script from there, or run directly from the terminal (in the folder containing the files).
 The command for running the script varies slightly, but here is a few that may work for you:

-    python Main.py
+    python Husmorph.py

 or

-    py Main.py
+    py Husmorph.py

 or

-    python3 Main.py
+    python3 Husmorph.py

 # Using the tool

-The `Main.py` does everything, the other files should be ignored unless you know what you are doing.
+The `Husmorph.py` does everything, the other files should be ignored unless you know what you are doing.
 All features should also be used through the graphical user interface.

 ## Setting landmarks on images